Donnervoegel/java/docs/meetingMinutes/03-17-agenda.md

 - Methods: For the first word in each method, use lowercase.
 For every subsequent use uppercase.
 No matter how small the word is (Of, Is, To), follow the  guidelines.
 No spaces between words.
 - Classes: Capitalize every word, no spaces.
 - Constructors: Always put the constructor between fields and other methods.
+- Use iterative loops instead of manual loops ( where possible)
+- Use Eclipse's style of formatting (ie. curly brace placement, tabbing)
+-